trevarj/eth-qr-wallet/README.md

-# Ethereum Cold Wallet Tools
+# Ethereum QR-based Cold Wallet

 ## Goals
 Create a cold wallet system for Ethereum that can work using QR codes, similar